 - Support matrix for Azure VM disaster recovery between Azure regions

 Step 1: Log in to your Azura portal.
 On the menu, select the virtual machine.
 Now select the virtual machine you want to replicate.

 Step 2: In operation, select disaster recovery.
 Next, in the configure disaster recovery, go to the target region where you will replicate the VM.

 Step 3: Now, you need to go through some advanced settings and select Review + Start Replication.
 Now, enable replication for the VM.

 Step 4: Once the replication is done, you can see the replication status.
 For this, go to the menu, select the virtual machine you want to verify.
 Next, under operation, select disaster recovery.

 Failover Azura Virtual machine to other Azura region

-Now you can either do production failover of your virtual machine or you can shutdown source machine and replicate the latest changes.
-This later one is possible is the source VM is still running.
-For more information visit Microsoft official document.
+Now you can either do a production failover of your virtual machine or you can shut down the source machine and replicate the latest changes.
+This later one is possible if the source VM is still running.
+For more information visit Microsoft’s official document.